SHOWING 1 - 1 OF 1 RESULTS

 When you arrive at your new installation, you’ll need to follow installation-specific procedures.
 Each installation and service handles in-processing differently.
 Here, you can find installation-specific guidelines and a list of documents to bring with you when checking- in.
 Reach out to the contacts provided if you have specific questions.

-Due to COVID-19 the in-processing procedures may have changed.
 Please check the USAG Benelux Website for extra information on virtual check-in procedures

 Reporting procedures are specific to the gaining unit therefore these procedures should be coordinated with the unit assigned sponsor at the gaining unit prior to arrival in Belgium.